 In a nutshell, Microsoft Defender for Endpoint shares the same unified management experience benefits as Microsoft Endpoint Manager – as it’s also a holistic, cloud-delivered service.
 Microsoft Defender for Endpoint is a security solution that includes risk-based vulnerability management and assessment, attack surface reduction, behavioral-based and cloud-powered next-generation protection, endpoint detection and response (EDR), automatic investigation and remediation, managed hunting services, rich APIs, and unified security management.

-Microsoft Endpoint Manager (MEM) becomes more and more prominent for customers that are using Windows Virtual Desktop as it provides a unified way of configuring and maintaining your physical and virtual Cloud endpoint as well as other devices e.g. mobiles.
+Microsoft Endpoint Manager (MEM) becomes more and more prominent for customers that are using Azure Virtual Desktop as it provides a unified way of configuring and maintaining your physical and virtual Cloud endpoint as well as other devices e.g. mobiles.

 Microsoft Defender for Endpoint integrates seamlessly into Microsoft Endpoint Manager.
 You only must activate the Intune integration ones during the initial setup and your reports will flow into MEM.
 The steps to do this are all covered later in the article.

 Security baselines are pre-configured groups of Windows settings that help you apply the security settings that are recommended by the relevant security teams.
 You can also customize the baselines you deploy to enforce only those settings and values you require.

 There are multiple security-related settings in Windows as well as for Microsoft Edge for your endpoints.
 Another great asset is the option to do versioning and filtering based on different Operating Systems or scenarios that have to be more strict.
 You no longer have to use GPOs to ensure that the security settings on your endpoints – just create a Security baseline profile and you’re all set.